cbendot/builder-compilation/README.md

-simple </script> for building toolchain
+simple </script> for building toolchain and kernel with Drone CI